ayuxy027/MasterG/flow/stitchFlow.md

 # Stitch - Offline Multilingual Educational Content Generator

 ## Overview
-Stitch resolves the offline content generation crisis by enabling multilingual educational content creation using offline LLM (Ollama with DeepSeek) with LaTeX rendering capabilities.
-The system generates curriculum-aligned content across 22+ Indian languages and renders it as PDF documents.
+Stitch resolves the offline content generation crisis by enabling multilingual educational content creation using an offline LLM (Ollama with DeepSeek).
+The system generates curriculum-aligned content across 22+ Indian languages that teachers can directly use as explanations, notes, and lesson material.

 ## Core Problem Solved
 Rural Indian students face barriers accessing quality educational content in native languages.
 Current systems are English-focused and require internet connectivity.
-Stitch enables offline, multilingual content generation with LaTeX precision for mathematical and scientific notation.
+Stitch enables offline, multilingual content generation with high precision for mathematical and scientific explanations.

 ## User Flow